-Deer Movement and Behaviour Project
+Deer Movement and Genetics Project

 In collaboration with the NSW National Parks and Wildlife Service (NPWS) Environment Trust Deer Project team we are seeking a PhD student to undertake the above project in Kosciuszko National Park (KNP) and adjacent privately managed lands.

 Deer are considered pests in NSW and the Environment Trust has granted NPWS $9.2 million over 8 years to develop a cross tenure feral deer management plan, including the development of a cost-effective ‘toolkit’ for application across other areas of NSW.
-A key component of the project involves tracking the movements and behaviour of deer, as a complementary element to ongoing deer monitoring and integrated pest control trials.
+A key component of the project involves tracking the movements and population genetics of deer, as a complementary element to ongoing deer monitoring and integrated pest control trials.

-Deer movement and behaviour work:
+Deer movement and genetics work:

-The deer movement and behaviour work will include: GPS collaring of sambar, red and fallow deer, collection of deer DNA and analysis of population structure (primarily sambar and fallow), collection of longitudinal deer behaviour knowledge from public and private land managers, and collection of ongoing observational data using qualitative and quantitative survey techniques.
+The deer movement and genetics work will include: GPS collaring of sambar, red and fallow deer, collection of deer DNA and analysis of population structure (primarily sambar and fallow), collection of longitudinal deer behaviour knowledge from public and private land managers, and collection of ongoing observational data using qualitative and quantitative survey techniques.

 This work will contribute the main elements of the PhD, which will answer the following: